WasteExpo is part of the Informa Markets Division of Informa PLC

 • How your community could move toward Zero Waste

-• Where to find the resources needed to further your own knowledge and practice of Zero Waste
+• Where to find the resources needed to further your knowledge and practice of Zero Waste

 This class is lively, interactive, and taught by Zero Waste USA staff and board members, including Richard Anthony, a nationally renowned expert.
 The content is designed to be easy to retain, and the extensive resources are easy to access.
 It is valuable to municipal staff, haulers, decision-makers, advocates, and all interested in Zero Waste.
 Zero Waste USA awards certificates of completion to students who pass the open book exam and submit the evaluation.